 Students interested in the PharmD/MBA Program must apply and be accepted to both the MBA Program in the Eberhardt School of Business and the PharmD program in the Thomas J. Long School of Pharmacy and Health Sciences separately.
 Acceptance by one program does not guarantee admission to the other degree program as each review is conducted on an independent basis.

-PharmCAS applicants should apply to the MBA Program using the new online Eberhardt MBA Application.
+PharmCAS applicants should apply to the MBA Program using the online Eberhardt MBA Application.
 The deadlines for the MBA application are Round 1: January 15 (priority review) and Round 2: March 1 (on-time).
 PharmD/MBA applicants should apply for a fee waiver in the MBA application using the code PharmD/MBA Applicant.